-We are exposed to interest rate risk on our variable rate credit facility.
-At June 30, 2015, we had \$150.0 million in outstanding borrowings under this facility.
-A 1% increase or decrease in interest rates would change our annual interest expense by approximately \$1.5 million for the year.

-We are not exposed to changes in interest rates with respect to our senior unsecured notes due in 2019, 2022, 2024, 2025, 2044 or 2045 as these are fixed-rate obligations.
-The estimated fair value of our senior unsecured notes was approximately \$2,606.8 million as of June 30, 2015, based on market prices of similar debt atJune 30, 2015.
-Market risk is estimated as the potential decrease in fair value of our long-term debt resulting from a hypothetical increase of 1% in interest rates.
-Such an increase in interest rates would result in approximately a \$229.8 million decrease in fair value of our senior unsecured notes atJune 30, 2015.
+The Partnership is exposed to interest rate risk on its variable rate credit facility.
+At June 30, 2015, the Partnership's credit facility had \$150.0 million in outstanding borrowings under this facility.
+A 1% increase or decrease in interest rates would change its annual interest expense by approximately \$1.5 million for the year.
+The Partnership is not exposed to changes in interest rates with respect to its senior unsecured notes due in 2019, 2022, 2024, 2025, 2044, or 2045 as these are fixed-rate obligations.
+The estimated fair value of the Partnership's senior unsecured notes was approximately \$2,606.8 million as of June 30, 2015, based on market prices of similar debt at June 30, 2015.
+Market risk is estimated as the potential decrease in fair value of the Partnership's long-term debt resulting from a hypothetical increase of 1% in interest rates.
+Such an increase in interest rates would result in approximately a \$229.8 million decrease in fair value of the Partnership's senior unsecured notes at June 30, 2015.